digidem/comapeo-mobile/docs/EndToEndTests/Passcode.md

 ## Post Passcode Setup

-- This tests interactions in the app that take place after a passcode has been set up.
+- This tests interactions in the app that take place after a passcode has been set up

 ### Test Objectives

-- Tests that passcode is required to enter the app passcode screen and that is a number keyboard and letters can't be input
+- Passcode is required to enter the app passcode screen and it is a number keyboard and letters can't be input
-- Tests the back and cancel buttons take the user out of the passcode settings screens
+- Back and cancel buttons take the user out of the passcode settings screens
-- Tests that appropriate warnings are displayed
+- Appropriate warnings are displayed
-- Tests that incorrect passcodes display an error
+- Incorrect passcodes display an error
-- Tests that correct passcode opens the app passcode screen
+- Correct passcode opens the app passcode screen
-- Tests that the use app passcode checkbox is checked
+- Use app passcode checkbox is checked
-- Tests that the app passcode can be changed
+- App passcode can be changed
-- Tests that the use app passcode checkbox can be unchecked to turn off the passcode
+- Use app passcode checkbox can be unchecked to turn off the passcode